 JOHN D. ZDRAL MD (Medical Director) | JOHN E. ESSER, OD

-Glaucoma is a progressive deterioration of the optic nerve that can be associated with higher eye pressures.
+Glaucoma treatemnt in Fullerton, California.
+It is a progressive deterioration of the optic nerve that can be associated with higher eye pressures.
 It can result in a gradual loss of peripheral vision, and ideally needs to be diagnosed and treated at an early stage.

 Glaucoma is a common eye disease that results damage to the optic nerve, loss of peripheral vision, and gradual vision loss.
 The most common type is referred to as open angle, as the drainage angle for fluid in the eye remains open, and typically is a slow process over time, and there is no pain.
 Risk factors for glaucoma are high eye pressure, increasing age, African American race, and a family history of glaucoma.
 Peripheral vison may decrease, followed by central vison, and once damage has occurred, it is permanent.
 If treated early, it is possible to slow or stop the progression with medications, laser treatments, or surgery.